Updated: April 2023

 - For the topping: In a medium bowl, stir together the flour, sugars, cinnamon, and salt.
 Add the melted butter and stir until the butter is completely absorbed and the dry ingredients are moistened.
 Set aside.

 - For the cake: Preheat the oven to 350°.
-Spray the bottom and sides of an 8" or 9" square baking pan (take note that baking time will be longer with 8" pan).
-Line with a 12-13" piece of parchment paper, letting it lap over two sides 1 to 2" so you can lift it out after cooled.
-Spray the parchment paper with cooking spray.
+Spray the bottom and sides of a 9" square baking pan.
+Line with a 12-13" piece of parchment paper (or aluminum foil), letting it lap over two sides 1 to 2" so you can lift it out after cooled.
+Spray the parchment paper or foil with cooking spray.

 - In a medium bowl, whisk together the flour, baking powder, baking soda, and salt until well blended.
 Set aside.